swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 defined above:

     export DATADIR="$HOME/boot-camps/shell/data"
-    export MYDATADIR="$DATADIR/$USER"
     export PS1="[\u@\h \w]\$ "
     alias my_smallest='wc * | sort -k 3 -n | head -n 1'
+    alias ls='ls -G'

-These variables should then be available to you in the future.
-On a server, these variables would be available even after you log out and log back in.
+After exiting the shell and then opening a new session, these variables should be available to you in the future.
 Many experienced users will gradually build up a long list of important variables and aliases for tasks they do frequently.